evkx/evkx.github.io/content/models/hyundai/inster/inster_long_range/_index.md

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.

-{{< sitefiguresized thumb="models/hyundai/inster/inster_long_range/headlights_1_st.jpg" title="Hyundai Inster Long Range" width="3000" height="2000"  >}}
+{{< sitefiguresized thumb="models/hyundai/inster/inster_long_range/headlights_1_st.jpg" title="Hyundai INSTER Long Range" width="3000" height="2000"  >}}

 ## Advanced driver assistance systems

-The Hyundai Inster Long Range has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
+The Hyundai INSTER Long Range has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
 ### Safety systems

-The Hyundai Inster Long Range has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
+The Hyundai INSTER Long Range has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
 This system helps to prevent a vehicle's wheels from locking up during braking.

-The Hyundai Inster Long Range has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+The Hyundai INSTER Long Range has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

-The Hyundai Inster Long Range has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
+The Hyundai INSTER Long Range has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

 [**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is a standard driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.